- Home

 Try Egg-less Desserts for Less Fat and Cholesterol

 You can reduce a lot of cholesterol from desserts by simply choosing egg-less.
 Just about any recipe that calls for eggs can be made egg-less by using the proper egg substitute.
-Click on this article (http://vegetarian.about.com/od/vegetarianvegan101/f/eggsubstitute.htm) for a simple easy guide to using egg substitutes.
-And the good news is that the dessert recipes on our website are all egg-less!
+Check out this simple easy guide to using egg substitutes.
+The good news is that the dessert recipes on our website are all egg-less!

 Enjoy Fruitful desserts